'24-25 Alpine Ski World Cup kicks off (October 26th) - Latest news! Marcel Hirscher's return and expectations for the Japanese team

 From the left, Takaharu Seino, who accompanies Katayama as a serviceman, and Ryoma Katayama and Seigo Kato waiting for the start during the race course training in Selden (Photo provided by Kyosuke Kono, men's chief coach)

-In the men's category, Marco Odamatt (Switzerland) has been outstanding.
+In the men's events, Marco Odamatt (Switzerland) has been outstanding.

-In last year's GS, he went off the course in the second run of the final race, but up until that point he had shown overwhelming strength, winning 12 straight races since the previous season.
-Odamatt is undoubtedly the top contender to win in Sölden.
+In the giant slalom, although he went off course in the second run of the final race last year, he had shown overwhelming strength up to that point, winning 12 consecutive races from the previous season.
+Odamatt is undoubtedly the top favorite to win Sölden.

-His rival, Marco Schwarz (Austria), tore a ligament in his right knee last December and had been preparing to return this season.
+Marco Schwarz (Austria), a strong contender, tore the ligaments in his right knee last December and was preparing to return this season.

-However, as soon as he returned to the snow, his back pain worsened and he underwent hernia surgery in late August.
-It will likely be some time before he returns to racing, and it's doubtful he will even make it this season.
+However, as soon as he returned to the snow, his back pain worsened, and he underwent surgery for a herniated disc in late August.
+It looks like it will still take some time before he can return to racing, and it seems unlikely that he will be able to return this season.

-Another rider who could challenge Odamatt is Alexander Amodt Kilde (Norway), a former overall winner.
-However, he too is continuing his rehabilitation following a major crash in the Wengen DH last season, but his return is currently uncertain due to a shoulder infection.
+Another rider who could challenge Odamatt is Alexander Aamodt Kilde (Norway), a past overall winner.
+However, he too has been undergoing rehabilitation to return to racing after a major crash at Wengen DH last season, but currently, his return is uncertain due to a shoulder infection.

-The women's competition is likely to be a battle between last year's overall winner, Lara Gut-Behrami (Switzerland), and Mikaela Shiffrin (USA), who won the overall title two years ago, but Gut is 33 years old and Shiffrin will turn 30 in the second half of the season.
+In the women's race, the competition is likely to be between Lara Gutt Behrami (Switzerland), who won the overall title last year, and Mikaela Shiffrin (USA), who won the overall title the year before.
+However, Gutt is 33 years old, and Shiffrin will turn 30 in the second half of the season.

-There are also an increasing number of young athletes who are gaining strength, and it will be exciting to see the performances of Alice Robinson (New Zealand), Zrinka Lutić (Croatia), AJ Hart (USA), and Lara Colturi (Albania), who are in their teens and early twenties.
+There are also a growing number of promising young riders, and it will be exciting to see how Alice Robinson (New Zealand), Zlinka Lütic (Croatia), AJ Hart (USA), and Lara Kortuli (Albania), all in their teens and early twenties, perform.

-As I mentioned earlier about the opening Grand Slam race for the Japanese team, the SL team also has four men's and three women's slots available for the World Cup early in the season.
-The opening race for both the men's and women's SL races is in Levi, Finland, but the men's race will likely use all four slots, as they have the European Cup the week after the World Cup at the same venue.
+Earlier, I mentioned the Japanese team's opening GS race, but in SL, they also have the right to compete in the World Cup at the beginning of the season, with 4 spots for men and 3 for women.
+The opening races for both men and women's SL are in Levi, Finland, but the men will likely use all 4 spots as they have the European Cup the week after the World Cup at the same venue.
+The

-High expectations are expected from Seigo Kato, who thrilled the crowds last year in Wengen by finishing 23rd in the first run from bib number 51, and Yohei Koyama (Benefit One Ski Club), who placed 8th in the World Cup in Madonna di Campiglio in December 2021.
+skiers to watch are Seigo Kato, who thrilled the crowd last year at Wengen by coming in 23rd place in the first run from bib number 51, and Yohei Koyama (Benefit One Ski Club), who came in 8th place at the Madonna di Campiglio World Cup in December 2021.

-Since then, Koyama has struggled to achieve any meaningful results in the World Cup, but he is undoubtedly the top Japanese skier in this event.
+Koyama has been in a tough situation since that result, not being able to achieve any notable results in the World Cup, but he is undoubtedly the top Japanese skier in this event.

 ▼Yohei Koyama's Instagram @y0heik0yama